Fast, affordable Internet access for all.

 The four discuss Chistopher’s motivation for and methodology in writing the book, how better broadband access can spur economic development in rural areas, and how communities are finding solutions in situations where the federal government’s efforts to improve rural broadband infrastructure have fallen short.

-This show is 40 minutes long and can be played on this page or via iTunes or the tool of your choice using this feed.
-You can listen to the interview on this page or visit the Community Broadband Bits page.
+This show is 40 minutes long and can be played on this page or via Apple Podcasts or the tool of your choice using this feed.

 We want your feedback and suggestions for the show-please e-mail us or leave a comment below.